 The figures will give dealers a handle on the state of the world's largest economy, while Fed policymakers are expected to use them when considering their plans for the bank's US$85 billion-a-month stimulus.

 The bank's next policy meeting begins on Dec.
 17.

 “Over coming days there will be plenty of evidence to finalize opinions about what the Fed will do at its meeting,” Credit Agricole said.
 “We maintain the view that the Fed will likely begin to taper in January.”

 Investors will be watching the ECB meeting this week to see if it ushers in any more monetary easing after recently cutting interest rates to an all-time low of 0.25 percent.

-The dollar was mostly stronger against other Asia-Pacific currencies.
+The dollar was mixed against other Asia-Pacific currencies Monday afternoon.